 The KADOKAWA Group is dedicated to hiring diverse personnel and has various systems in place to that end, as we believe that diverse personnel will create and support a wide range of businesses.

 KADOKAWA recruits employees mid-career via employment agencies or media.
 In addition, we have a system that enables employees familiar with our worksites to refer personnel.
 The system is aimed at discovering personnel whose skills and experience are better matched to roles here.
-Since its introduction in January 2021, the system has helped recruit 136 mid-career employees as of October 2024.

 KADOKAWA has an internship system for students of graduate schools, universities and specialized high schools in Japan and overseas.
 The students engage in work for a period of three months or longer.
 This is not a trial-based job experience program.
 They are expected to be part of the workforce supporting our content business.
 The system has enabled many students to join KADOKAWA.

-We provide a variety of training programs for employees to acquire business skills, promote understanding among employees about each business, etc. Management training is held in line with a menu of training programs co-designed by the personnel division and a personnel development company.
-The Company also actively holds in-house seminars and study sessions to enable employees to obtain useful information and knowledge for our business.
+We provide a variety of training programs for employees to acquire business skills, promote understanding among employees about each business, etc. Training programs such as the new graduate follow-up training and newly appointed specialist training are held in line with a training menu co-designed by the personnel division and a personnel development company.

 The training is provided to all new graduates in April each year.
 It aims at ensuring that the new graduates understand workstyles, KADOKAWA’s in-house systems, various programs, an overview of the KADOKAWA Group, the company’s business lines, workplace atmospheres and things they should know as a businessperson.
 Besides taking classroom lectures, the new graduates visit a video production studio, a printing company and other facilities during the training period.